mathieucarbou/YaSolR/docs/manual.md

 - `WiFi SSID`: the Home WiFi SSID to connect to
 - `WiFi Password`: the Home WiFi password to connect to
-- `WiFi BSSID`: this value wil be set to the BSSID to the WiFi selected in the CaptivePortal.
+- `WiFi BSSID`: this value will be set to the BSSID to the WiFi selected in the CaptivePortal.
 You can clear this value or change it.
 It helps YaSolR always reconnect to the same AP when it was setup.
-This increase security and connection stability.
+This increases security and connection stability.

 #### Static IP Address